Canada Rockies Trip 2024 — Calgary Stampede, Icefields Parkway & Vancouver | Two for the Row'd

 How long do you need for the Calgary to Vancouver route?

-For the full Calgary, Rockies, Vancouver experience allow at least two to three weeks.
+For the full experience allow at least two to three weeks.
 Calgary and the Stampede deserves three to four days.
-The Rockies road trip or guided tour needs at least seven days to do it properly.
+The Rockies tour needs at least three days on an organised tour, more if you are self-driving.
 Vancouver is worth three days minimum — more if you are adding an Alaskan cruise onto the end, which we would highly recommend.

 Ready to plan your Canada trip?

-Whether you want the full Rockies experience, the Icefield Explorer, a seaplane over Vancouver or all of the above — GetYourGuide makes it easy to book everything in one place.
+Whether you want the full Rockies experience, the Icefield Explorer, a seaplane over Vancouver or all of the above — start with GetYourGuide for activities and TourRadar for the Alaskan cruise.

 Affiliate disclosure: if you book through our links we may earn a small commission at no cost to you.
-We only recommend experiences we've done ourselves and would book again.
+We only recommend experiences we've done ourselves.